 The U.S. Centers for Disease Control and Prevention (CDC) report that an excessively high proportion of the population is consuming too many calories from added sugars.

-Dr. Aseem Malhotra, a cardiologist, wrote in the BMJ in 2013 that dietary advice on added sugar is damaging people's health.
-Dr. Malhotra said:
+Dr. Aseem Malhotra, a cardiologist, wrote in the BMJ in 2013 that dietary advice on added sugar is

 "Not only has this advice been manipulated by the food industry for profit but it is actually a risk factor for obesity and diet-related disease."

-Currently, food labels in the U.S. and Europe only contain information on total sugars per serving and provide no details about added sugar, making it almost possible for people to find out how much sugar was added to the food in processing.
+Currently, food labels in the U.S. and Europe only contain information on total sugars per serving and provide no details about added sugar, making it almost impossible for people to find out how much sugar was added to the food in processing.

 The good news, however, is that it will soon be required that food labels show added sugar.
 This will make it easier to calculate the quantity of harmful sugar in the diet.

-Some food companies have already adopted the new food labels that highlight added sugar.
+Some food companies have already adopted the

 Robert H. Lustig, MD, UCSF Professor of Pediatrics in the Division of Endocrinology, explores the damage caused by sugary foods in this video.
 He argues that eating too much fructose and too little fiber appear to be central causes of the obesity epidemic through their effects on insulin.